Denver Police Encryption: When the Mile High City Went Dark

 The real-world consequences of going dark

-Parents whose children attend Denver-area schools lost the ability to monitor police response during lockdowns.
-The anxiety during these events has intensified with no way to know what's actually happening.
+Parents whose children attend Denver-area schools can no longer monitor police response during a lockdown.
+There is no way to know what is actually happening at the scene.

 Colorado's Failed Promise: HB21-1250

-Colorado made history in 2021 by passing HB21-1250, the first statewide law requiring police departments with encrypted radio to establish media access policies.
-The bill was championed by journalists, civil liberties groups, and transparency advocates.
+In 2021, Colorado passed HB21-1250, the first statewide law requiring police departments with encrypted radio to establish media access policies.
+Journalists, civil liberties groups, and transparency advocates pushed hard for the bill.

 The law requires:

-The reality has been different.
-Agencies have created policies, but implementation is inconsistent.
-Access agreements are rare.
-Journalists report bureaucratic hurdles and delays.
-The law lacks meaningful enforcement mechanisms.
+The result has been paperwork, not access.
+Agencies created policies, but actual access agreements are rare.
+Journalists report bureaucratic delays and no clear path to approval.
+The law has no meaningful enforcement mechanism.

 What You Can Do

-• Contact your city council: Demand they pressure police departments to implement meaningful media access under HB21-1250
+- Contact your city council and push police departments to actually implement media access under HB21-1250, not just write a policy document

-• Support local journalism: News organizations need resources to pursue access agreements and legal challenges
+- Support local news organizations, which need resources to pursue access agreements and legal challenges

 Take Action for Transparency